sndrtj/fastqube/README.md

 fastqube
 ========

 NOTE: THIS IS A DESIGN DOCUMENT.
-THIS REPOSITORY DOES NOT YET CONTAIN ANY FUNCTIONAL CODE.
+THIS REPOSITORY ONLY CONTAINS A LITTLE PROTOTYPE IN PYTHON.

 Fastqube is little tool that makes a binary representation of fastq file(s).